coracle-social/coracle/README.md

 - [ ] Fix replies - notes may only include a "root" in its tags
 - [x] Link previews
 - [ ] Add notes, follows, likes tab to profile
-- [ ] Followers, blocks, likes on profile
 - [ ] Notifications
 - [ ] Images
 - [ ] Server discovery and relay publishing - https://github.com/nostr-protocol/nips/pull/32/files